ispyinternet/sapper-lambda-template/README.md

 $ aws cloudformation deploy --template-file deploy.yaml --stack-name SAPPER-LAMBDA --parameter-overrides PublicHostedZoneId=xxxx DomainName=xxxxx CertificateArn=xxxx --capabilities CAPABILITY_IAM
 ```

-There is a annoying issue, that after first time deployment, you need to go into api gateway console, and for both the resources (`/` and `/{proxy+}`) you need to:
+There is an annoying issue, that after first time deployment, you need to go into api gateway console, and for both the resources (`/` and `/{proxy+}`) you need to:

 1. Click on the word ANY
 2. Click the Integration Request box